Is Solar the cheapest form of electricity for British Farmers?

 Dairy units, chicken sheds, refrigeration stores, farm diversification units and grain stores all require a significant amount of electricity to operate, which can be a major overhead for any farm business and affect profitability.
 Farm buildings provide large, uncomplicated roof space which is ideal for a rooftop solar PV system and today, farmers are able to significantly reduce their energy bills with Solar PV.
 This is despite the FiT cuts in 2016.

 We compare a high spec commercial solar panel install using European branded REC panels with a 25 year warranty and inverters with a 10 year warranty, by Mypower, from 2012 to 2017, based on 65% of the generated electricity being used on site by the business.
-This shows that farmers can buy low cost electricity and make excellent financial returns from solar: it’s just as good today as it was during the boom years of 2012-2016…
+This shows that those within the agircultural industry can buy low cost electricity and make excellent financial returns from solar: it’s just as good today as it was during the boom years of 2012-2016…

 |Number of panels||200 x REC